 Sonny Gray dealt the Dodgers their third straight loss, though they remained a half-game up on the San Francisco Giants in the National League West.
 The photo gallery is here.

 The Dodgers’ fourth outfielder has two years and $43,464,000 remaining on his contract after this season.

 Third base coach Tim Wallach discussed the strengths (Howie Kendrick, Joc Pederson, Jimmy Rollins) and limitations (sometimes they lose double plays to The Shift) of the Dodgers’ defense with colleague Mark Whicker.

-Carl Crawford hasn’t played for the Dodgers since April 27.
-He’s expected back from the disabled list Monday or Tuesday.
+Carl Crawford was activated from the 60-day disabled list Tuesday.
 (John McCoy/Staff photographer)

 ATLANTA — If you’re a struggling pitcher with a minor-league option in your contract, long postgame meetings with the manager rarely bode well.
 Such was the case for Brandon Beachy, who was ticketed for Triple-A Oklahoma City to make room for outfielder Carl Crawford.

 Crawford was officially activated from the 60-day disabled list Tuesday.
 The Dodgers cleared a spot for him on the 40-man roster by designating Preston Guilmet for assignment.
 Guilmet had made three relief appearances for Oklahoma City since the Dodgers claimed him off waivers from Tampa Bay on July 10.

 Outside of the All-Star Game, Dodgers pitcher Zack Greinke hasn’t allowed a run in his last 43 2/3 innings on the mound.
 (Associated Press photo)

 WASHINGTON, D.C. — Zack Greinke was untouchable for eight innings as the Dodgers finished off a series win against the Nationals.
 The box score is here.